robinkarim/Production-Book/docs/ini/cirrent-agent-on-linux.rst

 libcirrent_api.so
 =================

-Shared library for communicating and controlling the Cirrent Agent.
+Shared library for communicating and controlling the CIRRENT™ Agent.

-Communication and control of the Cirrent Agent is done either by linking in the libcirrent using the cirrent.h header or using the cirrent_cli shell utility (which internally uses the libcirrent)
+Communication and control of the CIRRENT™ Agent is done either by linking in the libcirrent using the cirrent.h header or using the cirrent_cli shell utility (which internally uses the libcirrent)

 cirrent_cli
 ===========

-Shell utility for communicating and controlling the Cirrent Agent using the libcirrent_api.so library.
+Shell utility for communicating and controlling the CIRRENT™ Agent using the libcirrent_api.so library.

 *********************
 Hardware Requirements
 *********************

-The Cirrent Agent hardware requirements depend on the feature being used.
+The CIRRENT™ Agent hardware requirements depend on the feature being used.

 IoT Network Intelligence
 ========================